danielparks/assertify/README.md

 ## To do

-  * Test failures
-  * Test compilation failures
-  * Fix compilation failure errors
-  * Improve failure messages when for ops other than ==
+  * Improve compilation errors when `assertify!` is given something other than a comparison.
   * Document macros

 ## License